Health Commissioner Declares First Code Blue Extreme Cold Alert of the Season

 - Provide additional cold weather education and outreach efforts

-Throughout the Code Blue Extreme Cold season, the Mayor’s Office of Homeless Services also works with city homeless shelter providers to extend shelter hours and to provide expanded bed capacity.
+Throughout the Code Blue Extreme Cold season, the Mayor’s Office of Homeless Services also works with city homeless shelter providers to extend shelter hours and to provide expanded bed capacity as part of their Winter Shelter Plan.

 Cold Weather Tips for Staying Healthy: